Exploring the hills of Minoh is classic Japan cycling: winding roads, sudden steep climbs, lush scenery, picturesque streams and monkeys.

 The roads really are a pleasure to ride.
 On a clear day with some sunshine dripping through overhanging trees you’ll no doubt have some magical little moments on the bike.

-The decent on the way back offers the chance to hit some high speeds and put your bike through its paces around the curbs.
+The descend on the way back offers the chance to hit some high speeds and put your bike through its paces around the curbs.
 There are some steep parts so be careful and on the road and keep an eye out for cars and other cyclists.

 Return down the Inagawa River